What More Can I Say?

 What More Can I Say? is the debut studio album by American hip hop duo Audio Two.
 It was released in 1988 through First Priority Records with distribution by Atlantic Records.
-Recording sessions took place at I.N.S.
-Studios, Such-A-Sound Studio and First Priority Lab in New York City.
-Production was handled by its members Milk Dee and DJ Gizmo with Daddy-O and the King of Chill.
-The album found only mild success, making it to #185 on the Billboard 200 and #45 on the Top R&B/Hip-Hop Albums chart in the United States.
-What More Can I Say? spawned four singles: "Make It Funky"/"Top Billin'", "Hickeys Around My Neck", "Many Styles"/"The Questions" and "I Don't Care".
+The recording sessions took place at I.N.S.
+Studios, Such-A-Sound Studio and First Priority Lab, in New York City.
+The album was produced by members Milk Dee and DJ Gizmo with Daddy-O and the King of Chill.
+It peaked at No. 185 on the Billboard 200 and No. 45 on the Top R&B/Hip-Hop Albums chart in the United States.
+What More Can I Say? spawned four singles: "Make It Funky"/"Top Billin'", "Hickeys Around My Neck", "Many Styles"/"The Questions", and "I Don't Care".
 The song "I Like Cherries" was previously released on Flip-Flop Mini-Album, a 1986 split mini-LP dropped with the Alliance (King of Chill, Kool C and D.J.
 Dice).

+Critical reception

+The Philadelphia Inquirer stated that the album, "while uneven, confirms [Audio Two's] uncommonly articulate approach to rap."